PE Exam Prep

 How FE Test Prep fits

 FE Test Prep is browser-based, so it works on a phone, tablet, laptop, or desktop without requiring an app-store install.
-The PE banks currently include PE Civil Transportation, PE Civil Structural, PE Civil Water Resources and Environmental, PE Electrical Power, and PE Computer Engineering.
+The PE banks currently include PE Civil Transportation, PE Civil Structural, PE Civil Water Resources and Environmental, PE Electrical Power, PE Electrical and Computer: Computer Engineering, and PE Electrical and Computer: Electronics, Controls, and Communications.

 FeatureWhy it matters